radian3/StoopidProject/README.md

 Our project can be found at https://github.com/radian3/StoopidProject

 # Software Development Process
-1) Iteration planning.
-Plan out multiple coding tasks to be done within the iteration (3 weeks).
-2) Decidewh on o will do each task.
+1) Brainstorm a task to work on.
-3) Log JIRAS for each task and assign the JIRAS to whoever is going to do the JIRA.
+3) Log JIRAS for each task that you came up with and assign the JIRAS to yourself.
-4) Place the JIRA you are going to work on as 'In Progress.'
+3) Place the JIRA you are going to work on next as 'In Progress.'
-5) Create a GitHub branch by branching off of master.
+4) Create a GitHub branch by branching off of master.
 Name this branch after your JIRA name.
    ```
    git checkout master # check out the master branch
    git pull # pull down the latest code on master
    git branch JIRA-NAME # create a branch off of master with thge name JIRA-NAME
    git checkout JIRA-NAME # check out your jira branch so you can begin working
    ```
-6) When you are ready for your code to be reviewed, make sure your branch is up to date with master.
+5) When you are ready for your code to be reviewed, make sure your branch is up to date with master.
    ```
    git checkout master
    git pull